LLNL/llnl.github.io/radiuss/policies/packaging.md

+---
+title: Packaging
+layout: info
+---

-## Packaging
+## {{ page.title }}
+{: .page-header}

 **M.pac.1** Version and build characteristics must be easily accessible.

-Details: Each RADIUSS product API must include a way to return the current version number of the software and indicate which configure/CMAKE and compiler options were used to build the package.
+Details: Each RADIUSS product API must include a way to return the current version number of the software and indicate which configure/CMake and compiler options were used to build the package.
 For development versions of the software, each package must provide the current commit ID in the repository.

 > Rationale: This allows users to make an inventory of what they have, which can aid debugging and configuration management.